SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/07-Homework.md

 [image assetsSrc="homeowrk.png" /]

 Welcome to the homework tab.

-Now we are going to create a couple of **console applications**, which will takes us a bit further into programming.
+Here, we are going to write a couple of console applications together.

-We have prepared some problems for you to solve.
+Let us solve a few problems to exercise what we have learned.
 [/slide]

 [slide]